January 11. Kazinform's timeline of major events

 EVENTS

-2006 – Reelected at the presidential elections as of December 4, 2005, Nursultan Nazarbayev officially assumes the office of the President of Kazakhstan.
+2006 – Newly elected at the presidential elections on December 4, 2005, Nursultan Nazarbayev officially assumes office of the President of Kazakhstan.

-2013 – Kazakhstani Dariya Abdukhassova and Dana Ryspekova win Golden Clown festival Grand Prix.
-The Golden Clown prize is as important to the circus world as the Oscars are to the cinema.

-2013 – The ABAI 45 audiobook is created in Kazakhstan.
-It is a unique audio version of the Words of Wisdom of Abai in Russian.
+2013 - ABAI 45 audiobook , a unique audio version of Abai words of wisdom in Russia is created with participation of young cinematographers of Kazakhstan.

-2016 – Kazakhstan Armed Forces builds the hydro-meteorological service to collect, process, analyze meteorological information for the Armed Forces, to take part in investigations of air crashes, accidents.
+2016 – A new hydrometeorological service is established at the Armed Forces of Kazakhstan.